UnionOfRAD/manual/jp/00_quickstart/blog.md

 class Post extends \lithium\data\Model {}
 ```

 There's a lot going on (for free!) in the background here.
-First, Lithium knows we're using our default connection because we haven't specified otherwise.
+First, li3 knows we're using our default connection because we haven't specified otherwise.
 Secondly, since our model is named `Post`, it'll use a MongoDB collection called 'posts'.

 Wait, what?
 What about the schema setup?
 Actually MongoDB doesn't require you set it up first - it just waits until you want to insert or query a collection, and handles the request appropriately.